Multiwoven/multiwoven/README.md

 - [Data Transformation](https://docs.multiwoven.com/)
 - [Explore Use Cases](https://docs.multiwoven.com/)

+## Contributing

+Interested in contributing to Multiwoven?
+Here's how you can help:

+- **Reporting Issues:**  Encounter a bug or have a suggestion?
+Open an issue on our [GitHub repository](https://github.com/Multiwoven/multiwoven/issues) .

+- **Submitting Pull Requests:**  Have a fix or a new feature?
+Submit a pull request.
+Check our [contributing guidelines](https://docs.multiwoven.com/docs/contributing)  for more details.

+- **Joining the Discussion:**  Share your insights and engage with the community in our [Slack channel](#).

+Your contributions and feedback help make Multiwoven better for everyone!

 ## License
 Multiwoven © 2023, Multiwoven Inc - Released under the GNU Affero General Public License v3.0.